BryanDamasceno/ReconForMe/README.md

 To consult the shodan search engine (https://shodan.io) it is necessary to have an account on the platform and purchase an api key.
 Put the api key in an "api.txt" file at the root of the project.

-You must add the CVEs templates in the "templates" folder, so that they can be used by nuclei during the target scan.
+You must add the CVEs templates in the "templates" folder, so that they can be used by nuclei during the target scan

 Run the program with the command: